 Even though Bali is such a small Island, It’s split into some very distinct areas, so much you will think you’re on different Islands.

-Is the most overpopulated and heavily touristy.
-Home to areas such as Kuta, Jimbaran, Nusa Dua, Legion, Seminyak, and changu.
+The most overpopulated and heavily touristy.
+Home to areas such as Kuta, Jimbaran, Nusa Dua, Legion, Seminyak, and Changgu.
 These are areas are the most popular and teething with backpackers, tourists, cheap souvenirs, scam artists, pickpockets and over crowded beaches mixed with some of the finest restaurants and cheap alcohol.

 When people think of Bali, or read blogs and watch vlogs, most will picture luscious green rice paddies, incredible spirituality, vegans, yoga masters, and a sense of tranquility and serenity.
 That side exists too, away from the south, you’ll find it backpacking the Central areas of Bali.